Learning QuickBooks Online | Focus on Bookkeeping

 I don't know if the method I have chosen is the best way to handle booking CBSA import duties and GST payable using QuickBooks®Online, but it got me the results I needed.
 It ensured inventory was not understated, cost of goods sold was not overstated, and sales tax was recorded in the sales tax module.

-Here are the steps I used.
+Here are the steps I used in 2019.

 Chat Continues Below Advertisement